 Music Without Images: new sound piece for POLVERE

 I’ve been invited by Ornella Paglialonga to participate with a new sound piece to Polvere, a podcast series dedicated to music and sound poetry hosted by Pillow Talk.
+You can find it here

 The project Music Without Images for POLVERE is Image.
 Sound.
 Sounds experienced through images.
 Field recordings where the “field” corresponds to the visual field.
 A collage, a mix of music listened through a screen, through precise, erotic, philosophical, spiritual images, a source of two-dimensional dreamlike nourishment, from which to leave in order to come back to the physicality and corporeality of the sound itself and of life, as in a ritual.